serenorg/serendb/docs/rfcs/029-getpage-throttling.md

 **The consequence of the above analysis must be that Pageserver throttles GetPage@LSN requests**.
 That is, unless we want to start charging for provisioned GetPage@LSN/second.
 Throttling sets the correct incentive for a thrashing Compute to scale up its DRAM to the working set size.
-Neon Autoscaling will make this easy, [eventually](https://github.com/neondatabase/neon/pull/3913).
+SerenDB Autoscaling will make this easy, [eventually](https://github.com/neondatabase/neon/pull/3913).

 ## The Design Space